gmp-prem/custom-object-detection-pytorch/README.md

-# Tutorial on creating a custom object detector using Pytorch from scratch
+# Tutorial on creating a custom object detector using Pytorch Faster RCNN
-This is a tutorial I learn on how to create a custom object detector using Pytorch from scratch using pretrained Faster RCNN
+This is a tutorial I learn on how to create a custom object detector using Pytorch Faster RCNN

 This repo follows the tutorial from this [link](https://debuggercafe.com/custom-object-detection-using-pytorch-faster-rcnn/)